 Legal Literacy - This article discusses the advantages of dispute resolution through arbitration in Indonesia, the flexibility in choosing arbitrators, and the procedures for submitting corrections or objections to arbitration awards based on Article 58 of Law Number 30 of 1999.
 Discover the importance of further regulations regarding the procedures for submitting corrections and objections in arbitration.

-The dispute resolution forum through arbitration institutions, particularly in Indonesia, is often the primary choice for many parties because it has several advantages compared to resolving disputes in the District Court.
-Some advantages of dispute resolution through arbitration include the parties being able to choose arbitrators independently, which improves the quality of the decision.
-In addition, the decision-making process is faster, the decisions are confidential, and the relationship between the disputing parties is maintained.
+The dispute resolution forum through arbitration institutions, especially in Indonesia, is often the main choice for many parties because it has a number of advantages compared to resolving disputes in the District Court.
+Some of the advantages of dispute resolution through arbitration include that the parties can independently choose arbitrators, which improves the quality of the decision.
+In addition, the decision-making process is faster, the decision is confidential, and the relationship between the disputing parties is maintained.

-In addition, in terms of law procedure, there is flexibility that remains within the legal corridor.
-The appointed arbitrators are not only limited to those with a legal background, but can also come from various other disciplines.
+In addition, in terms of legal procedure, there is flexibility that is still within the legal corridor.
+Appointed arbitrators are not only limited to those with a legal background, but can also come from various other disciplines.
 This guarantees the quality of the decision because the arbitrator understands the dispute from a legal and technical perspective.

 The explanation of Article 58 of the Law explains that "corrections to administrative errors" include typing errors or errors in writing the names, addresses of the parties, arbitrators, and so on, which do not change the substance of the decision.
 Meanwhile, "adding to or reducing the decision" applies if the decision:

-- Grants something not claimed by the opposing party;
+- Grants something not demanded by the opposing party;

 - Does not contain one or more things requested to be decided; or